mauriciabad/begursecret/README.md

 #### Using local database

+> [!CAUTION]
+> This guide is outdated!
+The migration to Neon was very fast and I didn't have time to standarize the procedure.

-By default, the app will connect to stage database in PlanetScale, but you can run it locally too.
+By default, the app will connect to stage database in Neon, but you can run it locally too.

 1. Install [docker](https://www.docker.com/products/docker-desktop/).
 1. Run the database **in another console**: